DanielAndres1116/Digit_Recognition_Matlab/README.md

 It would have been better separate the data between training set and testing set.
 This is a point to improve.
 But the training set accuracy was good and the rest of the program seems to have worked well.

+##### PD: This exercise was made thanks to the course of Andrew NG in coursera about Machine Learning in Octave/MATLAB